 Background principle

 Viral RNA is extracted from sample material, then converted into cDNA using reverse transcriptase and amplified thereafter by a Taq DNA polymerase (one-step RT-PCR).
+Three tests can be done using three primer pairs, that will detect:

 - Presence of virus